 Stock Your Neighborhood

 On our Haslett Community Facebook page, we often have others sharing the status of our local food pantry.
-These are a great way to make sure our neighbors and friends don’t go hungry this season, have personal care items, or even something festive to read.
-You can check your community Facebook page for detail, or visit websites like Little Free Pantry and Little Free Library to find one near you.
+These are a great way to make sure our neighbors and friends have what they need.
+They stock food personal care items, or even something festive to read.
+You can check your community Facebook page for details.
+Or you can visit websites like Little Free Pantry and Little Free Library to find one near you.
 Many take non-perishable foods, personal care products like tampons, deodorant, and even dog treats for fur babies.

 We’re moms, which means we have zero free time.
-But if you find yourself with some spare minutes in the day, consider volunteering with local organizations or for friends and loved ones in need.
+But if you find yourself with some spare minutes in the day, consider volunteering.
+You can sign up with local organizations or help friends and loved ones in need.
 You could be as organized as volunteering at a local nonprofit to serve dinner, or go as simple as shoveling snow for your neighbor in need.
 One of my personal favorites is to drop off baked goods I took the time to make for neighbors without family in the area.
 You can also find more ways to give of your time on our blog here.

 No matter how you give back, the simple of act of thinking about others is what this time of year is what makes this season so magical.
 If you do use any of these ideas or more, tag us on social to help other moms find ways to teach our little humans about how we can support families in our communities this holiday!